cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c -m 4 -c selfie.c -m 2 -c selfie.c
 ```

-In this case, selfie compiles itself, then runs the compiled code to compile itself, and then runs that code to compile itself again, running a mipster on a mipster.
+In this case, selfie compiles itself, then runs the compiled code to compile itself, and then runs that code to compile itself again, running a `mipster` on another `mipster`.
 However, this will take a few hours to complete.
 We explain why below.

 > The core